nstoik/infrastructure/services/proxmox/README.md

     ansible-playbook services/proxmox/pve_hosts.yaml
 ```

 To setup the cloud images and templates on the proxmox hosts, run the following command.
+The template cloud images can have the `state` variable of `present`, `absent`, or `recreate`.
+The `recreate` state will delete the template and recreate it.

 ```bash
     ansible-playbook services/proxmox/pve_hosts_templates.yaml